Ángel Hernández (umpire)

-Ángel Hernández (born August 26, 1961) is a Cuban umpire in Major League Baseball (MLB).
-He worked in the National League from 1991 to 1999, and has worked throughout MLB since 2000.
+Ángel Hernández (born August 26, 1961) is a Cuban-American retired professional baseball umpire.
+He worked in the National League from 1991 to 1999 and worked throughout Major League Baseball (MLB) from 2000 until his retirement in May 2024.
+Hernández was involved in several controversial incidents and was widely criticized by players, coaches, and fans throughout his career.

-In July 2017, Hernández filed an ultimately unsuccessful federal lawsuit against MLB, alleging that racial discrimination kept him from being promoted to crew chief and from umpiring World Series games.
-He has not umpired in a World Series since the 2002 and 2005 championships.
+Hernández umpired eight League Championship Series, three All-Star Games, the 2023 World Baseball Classic, and the 2002 and 2005 World Series.
+In July 2017, Hernández filed an unsuccessful federal lawsuit against MLB, alleging that racial discrimination kept him from being promoted to crew chief and from umpiring future World Series games.

-Hernandez has been involved in several controversial incidents and has been criticized by players, coaches, and fans throughout his career.

 Early life

 Hernández was born in Havana, Cuba.
-He grew up in Hialeah, Florida and began umpiring Khoury League baseball games as a teenager; his father directed the local league.
+At 14 months old, his family moved to Hialeah, Florida, where he grew up and began playing and umpiring in the Khoury League as a teenager; his father directed the local league.